oskardudycz/event-driven.io/content/pages/1--training/index.en.md

 7. Saga, Choreography, Process Manager, handling distributed processes.
 8. Event Sourcing in the context of application architecture, integration with other approaches.
 9. Good and bad practices in modelling and handling events.
-10. Event Sourcing on production, evolution, event versioning, etc.
+10. Event Sourcing in production, evolution, event versioning, etc.

 📧 [Contact me for more information.](mailto:oskar@event-driven.io)